1. Start by getting a quote by entering the number of photos to scan

 600DPI produces a larger and clearer image enabling you to re-print or view the photo larger than the orginal.
 If you are looking to digitally archive your old photos incase of any disaster then 600DPI is the choice to make, but for old photos from cheaper cameras 300 DPI will probably be big enough for you.

 Before scanning, each photo is cleaned to remove any loose surface dust or dirt, this then improves the quality of the image compared to our Budget and Large scaning service.
 Each photo is then placed onto a high resolution flatbed photograph scanner and scanned manually.

 The same 600dpi scan resolution is used, giving a larger and clearer image when printing or viewing the image closer.
-However, as the premium service is a manually intensive and time consuming service it is currently limited to orders of 500 photos.

 The orientation of each photo is automatically detected and then checked by hand after scanning.